 - No odor

-- It can potentially burn your plants when the mixture is not light.
+- Potentially burn your plants when the mixture is not light

-This is an OMRI-listed Compost that contains a blend of earthworm castings.
-It will be the best for use in patios, lawns, gardens, and garden containers.
+Sun Gro compost is OMRI-listed that contains a blend of earthworm castings.
+It will be best used in patios, lawns, gardens, and garden containers.

-You can use it as a top-dressing or add it to water to make a casting tea.
+You can use it as a top dressing or add it to water for casting tea.